jimhigson/oboe.js-dissertation/markdown/6_Conclusion.md

 remain held so that all possible JSONPath expressions may later be tested.
 However, in most cases memory could be freed if the parsed content were stored only so far as is required to test against the patterns which have actually been registered.
-For typical use cases I expect this would allow large subtrees to be pruned, particularly once they have matched a pattern and have already been handed back to application callbacks.
+For selectors which match near the root this would allow large subtrees to be pruned, particularly after the patterns have matched and the nodes have already been handed back to the application.
 Likewise, the current implementation takes a rather brute force approach when examining nodes for pattern matches by checking every registered JSONPath expression against every node parsed from the JSON.
 For many expressions we should be able to say that there